Heritage Buildings and Civic Landmarks

 Location Corner of Victoria and Federal Streets, Auckland CBD

-Opening hours Open daily — check the Sky Tower website for current hours
+Opening hours Open daily; check the official Sky Tower website for current hours and any seasonal variations

-Admission Entry fee applies for the observation levels; check Sky Tower for current pricing
+Admission Entry fee applies for observation levels; tickets valid for 6 months; check Sky Tower for current pricing

-SkyWalk Guided walk around the outer rim at 192 m — separate booking and fee required
+SkyWalk Guided walk on the outer rim at 192 m; separate booking and fee required

-SkyJump Controlled cable descent at 85 km/h from 192 m — separate booking and fee required
+SkyJump Controlled cable descent at up to 85 km/h from 192 m; separate booking and fee required

-Getting there 5-minute walk from Britomart train station; buses stop on Victoria Street
+Getting there 5-minute walk from Britomart train station; buses stop nearby on Victoria Street

 About the Sky Tower